LauraAmabili/DigitalForensics/MLforFraudDetection.md

 We have to find a way to find the value of the weights, in the NN the job of finding optimal parameters is complex.
 We have to follow an iterative function that minimizes

-Continout -> MSE
+Continout -> MSE (mean squared error)
 Binary -> Maximum likelihood

-start from random weights and then adjsust them
+start from random weights and then adjsust them using an optimization algorithm

-problem? the cost function it is usually a non convex function, menas that may have not a global minimum, if you start from the wrong weights you can fall to the local mimumum?? e quindi??
+problem? the cost function it is usually a non convex function, means that may have not a global minimum, if you start from the wrong weights you can fall to the local mimumum?? e quindi??

-preliminary training -> start from different set of weights, start the optimization and continui only with the one that gives best intermediate solution
+preliminary training -> start from different set of weights, start the optimization and continue only with the one that gives best intermediate solution

 The optimization procedure then continues until the error function shows no further progress/the weights stop changing substantially(probably reached a minimum)/after a fixed number of optimization steps (Epochs)